cronusinfo/quiz-game/README.md

 # quiz-game
-quiz game is basic game written in python using if else statment
+quiz game is a basic game written in python using if else statment